emergency contraceptive statistics

 Emergency Contraceptive Pills: These are taken after sex and work best when taken as soon as possible after unprotected sex.
 Common emergency contraception pills are Levonorgestrel and ellaOne

-Copper IUD: This is a small device a GP or nurse places in the womb.
-It can be used as emergency contraception and for regular contraception for long-term prevention of pregnancy.
+Copper IUD: This is a small device that a GP or nurse places in the womb.
+It can be used as emergency contraception and for regular contraception for long-term pregnancy prevention.

 Oral contraceptives are the most used form of emergency contraception, making up 90% of emergency contraception prescriptions.